Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 ## Core Principles & Critical Checks Summary

 **Key Principle:** While this process provides structure, the primary takeaway is that **strict adherence to the existing verification and checking steps is the most crucial factor** in preventing errors and ensuring robust, maintainable code.
-**Self-Driven Compliance Principle:** The AI is responsible for proactively initiating and completing **all** required steps and verifications outlined herein **without external prompting** (except when a `**BLOCKER:**` explicitly requires user input).
+**Self-Driven Compliance Principle:** The AI is responsible for proactively initiating and completing **all** required steps and verifications outlined herein **without external prompting** (except when the literal text `**BLOCKER:**` is used, as this explicitly requires user input).
 The structured reporting and summaries mandated by this process serve as the primary **proof** of this self-driven compliance.
 Furthermore, to provide clear proof of step execution, the AI **MUST** prefix relevant sections of its responses with the corresponding step number and name (e.g., '**Step 3.2: Identify Standards & Verify Alignment**').

 **Absolute Critical Checks (Non-Negotiable):**